eProsima/Fast-DDS-docs/docs/fastdds/xml_configuration/topic.rst

 Topic configuration
 ^^^^^^^^^^^^^^^^^^^

-This XML element allows the configuration of the :ref:`historyqospolicy` and :ref:`resourcelimitsqospolicy` as the default QoS for any entity that contains those policies.
+This XML element allows the configuration of the :ref:`historyqospolicy` and :ref:`resourcelimitsqospolicy` in the |Topic|.
+See :ref:`TopicType`.

 .. list-table::
   :header-rows: 1